Skip to content ↓

 • Use curriculum redesign to promote and embed reading for progress;

-• On-going monitoring and evaluating of evidence-based reading interventions: Reading Programme with adult volunteers; Reading Buddy Programme twice a week; Tutor Reading Programme - CPD for whole staff re: reading; Support for subject teachers – barriers explained, support provided;
+• On-going monitoring and evaluating of evidence-based reading interventions: Reading Programme with adult volunteers; Tutor Reading Programme - CPD for whole staff re: reading; Support for subject teachers – barriers explained, support provided.

 • To ensure our bottom 20% are being supported by the best evidence-based practice – The Lightning Squad;